-These barn quilts are painted on in perfect squares, diagonal patterns, colors, and symbols according to Taste of Home, and just like grandma's quilt lying on the couch or in the guest room, these quilts are most likely rooted in family tradition, have personal meaning.
+These barn quilts are painted on in perfect squares, diagonal patterns, colors, and symbols according to Taste of Home, and just like grandma's quilt lying on the couch or in the guest room, these quilts are most likely rooted in family tradition and have personal meaning.
 Get this: they're also all about a grassroots project for tourism and the arts.

 Taste of Home says that unlike the tradition of stars on barns, which dates back to the first settlers in America, painted quilts on barns started in 2001.

 A woman named Donna Sue Groves painted a quilt on her Ohio barn to honor her mother, who was a dedicated quilter.
-People were so intrigued that not long after, Donna Sue worked with the Ohio Arts Council according to Barn Quilt Info.
+People were so intrigued that Donna Sue worked with the Ohio Arts Council not long after, according to Barn Quilt Info.
 Donna Sue's tribute to her mother Maxine's Appalachian heritage became a folk arts tour, as other families painted quilts representing their family heritage in the area.
 Thus begins barn quilt tours, which started sprouting up all over the country, including New England.

 Donna Sue's inspiration has now created quilt trails in 48 states and Canada.
 People drive the countryside following a quilt map, and can see beautiful, meaningful quilts on barns all over.

 This simple idea has resulted in more than 7,000 quilts.
 Of course, there are plenty of barns with quilts that aren't part of any arts tour, but we love the idea of paying tribute to family heritage with a painted quilt.